Using the Ops Manager Interface

 - Enter the SSL certificate for the remote server in SSL Certificate.

-Note: Pivotal strongly recommends that you enable TLS encryption when you are forwarding logs.
+Note: VMware strongly recommends that you enable TLS encryption when you are forwarding logs.
 Logs can contain sensitive information, such as cloud provider credentials.

 (Optional) Enter an integer in Queue Size.
 This value specifies the number of log messages held in the buffer.
 The default value is 100,000.